The House of Very Good Ideas1 of 12

 And oh boy, did Thanos come close to succeeding.
 Using the combined might of the Mind, Soul, Power, Reality, Space, and Time gems, Thanos killed half of everyone.
 Everyone.
 He killed most of the X-Men, he killed Daredevil and the Fantastic Four, he killed Avengers, and he did it all with a snap of his fingers.

 This was the big cosmic event, with the rest of the heroes of Earth (and some from beyond it) trying to stop Thanos from achieving godhood and taking out the other half of life, all while the mad Titan cut a swathe through the Universe, taking out some of its most powerful beings with ease.
-In the end, it was up to Thanos’s own progeny Nebula to undue what he had done, restoring the dead and putting cosmic entities back in their place.
+In the end, it was up to Thanos’ own progeny Nebula to undue what he had done, restoring the dead and putting cosmic entities back in their place.

 Of course, that’s far from the end of Thanos’s story, as we’d later have an Infinity War, an Infinity Crusade, and just recently, plain old Infinity.

-Infinity Gauntlet was so major that it will serve as the basis of the film Avengers: Infinity War, which will cap off an entire era of Marvel films.
+Infinity Gauntlet was so major that served as the basis of the film Avengers: Infinity War and its follow-up, Endgame.

 1 of 12